 8. A huge underground space was opened near Princes Street in 2004

 One of the most prominent construction projects was completed in the early 21st century.
-A huge underground space was built at a cost of £32 million, a massive project which completely transformed the look of the museum.
+A huge underground space was built for £32 million, a massive project which completely transformed the look of the museum.

 The additional space includes the following: